voytas75/GPTprompts/README.md

 14. **Examples and Use Cases:**
     - Prompt 29: Provide examples of operations in PowerShell where .NET classes are more efficient than built-in cmdlets.

+15. **Prompt Engineering**
+    - Prompt 33
+    - Prompt 34

 These prompts cover a wide range of tasks, from content creation to code generation, role-playing, and specific programming-related questions.
 Each prompt serves a different purpose, catering to various user needs.

 ## Prompts

-1. Keywords for topic:
+1. **Keywords for topic**

     ```text
     Create a list of 10 keywords related to `topic` that can help me expand my content strategy for a new business website.
     ```

-2. Asking ChatGPT to explain a concept or idea can be valuable in gaining a deeper understanding of a particular topic:
+2. **Asking ChatGPT to explain a concept or idea can be valuable in gaining a deeper understanding of a particular topic**

     ```text
     Explain
     ```

-3. Requesting a definition from ChatGPT can help clarify the meaning of a word or concept and provide a solid foundation for further exploration:
+3. **Requesting a definition from ChatGPT can help clarify the meaning of a word or concept and provide a solid foundation for further exploration**

     ```text
     Define
     ```

-4. Asking ChatGPT to compare two or more things can be useful in understanding the similarities and differences between them:
+4. **Asking ChatGPT to compare two or more things can be useful in understanding the similarities and differences between them**

     ```text
     Compare
     ```

-5. Requesting an analysis from ChatGPT can help break down a complex idea or situation into its component parts for better understanding:
+5. **Requesting an analysis from ChatGPT can help break down a complex idea or situation into its component parts for better understanding**

     ```text
     Analyze
     ```

-6. Asking ChatGPT to predict future outcomes based on available data or trends can provide valuable insights for decision-making:
+6. **Asking ChatGPT to predict future outcomes based on available data or trends can provide valuable insights for decision-making**

     ```text
     Predict
     ```

-7. Requesting an evaluation from ChatGPT can help assess the effectiveness or value of a particular approach or strategy:
+7. **Requesting an evaluation from ChatGPT can help assess the effectiveness or value of a particular approach or strategy**

     ```text
     Evaluate
     ```

-8. Asking ChatGPT to recommend a course of action or solution can be useful in addressing a particular problem or challenge:
+8. **Asking ChatGPT to recommend a course of action or solution can be useful in addressing a particular problem or challenge**

     ```text
     Recommend
     ```

-9. Requesting that ChatGPT simplify a complex topic or idea can be helpful in gaining a basic understanding before delving deeper:
+9. **Requesting that ChatGPT simplify a complex topic or idea can be helpful in gaining a basic understanding before delving deeper**

     ```text
     Simplify
     ```

-10. Asking ChatGPT to interpret a particular text or data set can help uncover hidden meanings or insights:
+10. **Asking ChatGPT to interpret a particular text or data set can help uncover hidden meanings or insights**

     ```text
     Interpret
     ```

-11. Requesting that ChatGPT explore a particular topic or idea can be valuable in discovering new perspectives or avenues for inquiry:
+11. **Requesting that ChatGPT explore a particular topic or idea can be valuable in discovering new perspectives or avenues for inquiry**

     ```text
     Explore
     ```

-12. Teach me:
+12. **Teach me**:

     ```text
     Teach me about `topic` in simple terms.
     ```

-13. Albert Einstein:
+13. **Albert Einstein**:

     ```text
     I want you to act as Albert Einstein and explain me `topic or idea` in simple terms.
     ```

-14. Guide of topic:
+14. **Guide of topic**:

     ```text
     Can you provide me with a long and well-thought-out comprehensive yet simplified guide of `topic`, that only includes offline information that you are certain is true and excludes any speculation or uncertainty?
 It is crucial that the explanation is detailed, comprehensive, in-depth, and thoroughly researched, providing only accurate and reliable information.
 Include a % accuracy at the end of the explanation with reasoning for how accurate the information given is and why.
 Give 5 web sources with general urls (accurate as of 2021, ends in .com, .gov, or .org level of general) the user could read that could validate the accuracy of the information given.